lhk215/git-practice/README.md

 A fast forward merge happen when the target branch was branched from the current one, and there are no new changes to the current branch since then.

 An automatic merge happens when the two histories have diverged, but git is able to reconcile them into one set of changes.
 This creates a new commit on the current branch.

+## Resolving a Merge conflict
+1. Don't panic!
+2. Edit files to resolve conflict
+3. Add changes to staging area with `git add`
+4. Commit changes with `git commit`